BenRGarcia/Bamazon/README.md

 [Insert gif of database updating with new department info]()

 1. Supervisors can view department sales reports (MySQL JOIN query)
+2. Conditional formatting of profit/loss fields
-2. Supervisors can add new departments
+3. Supervisors can add new departments